 d. it is made of hardwood or plastic

 What is the difference between the three-point-control method and the three-point contact method?

-The three-point-contact method requires a worker to depend solely on three points of contact with the ladder.
-Using the stomach or palm are examples of unstable points of contact; these points of contact are unreliable and lead to a false sense of stability.
+The three-point-contact method requires a worker to depend solely on any three points of contact with the ladder.
+Using the stomach or palm are examples of points of contact; these points of contact are unstable, unreliable, and lead to a false sense of stability.
 For instance, if a worker has both feet on a ladder while resting one palm on the roof, they will not be able to prevent a fall if both feet were to slip.
 For this reason, three-point-contact is not considered a safe work practice.

-The breakaway force from a vertical rail is too great for a worker, male or female, to fully support their weight if only gripping with one hand.
+The breakaway force from a vertical rail is too great for a worker to fully support their weight if only gripping with one hand.
 During a fall, the hand would slide down the bar until it contacts a rung on the ladder.
 The hand would most likely disconnect from the ladder when it collides with the rung.
-A vertical grip can only support approximately 50 percent of person's bodyweight.
+A vertical grip can only about half of person's bodyweight.

 There are seven conditions for using three-point-control while working from ladders.
 They include: